gouz/adventofcode/2015/11/README.md

 *   The next password after `ghijklmn` is `ghjaabcc`, because you eventually skip all the passwords that start with `ghi...`, since `i` is not allowed.

 Given Santa's current password (your puzzle input), what should his _next password_ be?

+### Part Two

+Santa's password <span title="The corporate policy says your password expires after 12 seconds.
+For security.">expired again</span>.
+What's the next one?